Murder of Cheng Geok Ha: Disappearance of Cheng

-Cheng Geok Ha, the youngest of twelve children in her family, was born in 1967 to her parents Cheng Hung Kay (or Cheng Ham Kay; 钟汉庚 Zhōng Hàngēng) and Sin Boon Tay (沈春茶 Shěn Chūnchá), who both have seven sons and four daughters before Geok Ha's birth.
-Cheng, a ten-year-old Primary Three student at Opera Estate School, was said to be a bright and independent child who did well academically in her schoolwork.
+Cheng Geok Ha, the youngest of twelve children in her family, was born in 1967 to her parents Cheng Hung Kay (or Cheng Ham Kay; 钟汉庚 Zhōng Hàngēng) and Sin Boon Tay (沈春茶 Shěn Chūnchá), who had seven sons and four daughters before Geok Ha's birth.
+Cheng, a ten-year-old Primary Three student at Opera Estate School, was said to be a bright and independent child who did well academically.
 She was doted upon by her family members, who affectionately called her "Mei Mei".

-On 25 November 1977, after helping her father to do an errand, ten-year-old Cheng went downstairs to return a bicycle she borrowed from her neighbour Khayan Jasim.
+On 25 November 1977, after helping her father with an errand, ten-year-old Cheng went downstairs to return a bicycle she borrowed from her neighbour, Khayan Jasim.
 She played together with Khayan and Khayan's sister at the carpark below her flat before all three of them went to the nearby playground to continue playing.
 Afterwards, Cheng told the siblings that she was leaving for somewhere else and bid them good-bye.
 That was the last time Cheng was seen alive, as she failed to return home that night.

-Cheng's family, who spent the whole night searching for Cheng but to no avail, reported her missing 24 hours after her disappearance.
-Five days later, Cheng's father contacted the newspapers to post a missing person poster, seeking the assistance of any members of the public to look for Cheng.
+Cheng's family, who spent the whole night searching for Cheng, reported her missing 24 hours after her disappearance.
+Five days later, Cheng's father contacted the newspapers to post a missing person poster, seeking the assistance of members of the public to look for Cheng.

 Soon after, Cheng's mother received a phone call from a man, who claimed that he had her daughter held captive, and he asked to meet up at a coffee shop in Serangoon Gardens at noon, but the man did not show up despite Cheng's mother showing up.
 The mysterious caller made another phone call, asking to meet the Chengs' second-eldest daughter at a theater in Geylang and wanted the daughter to wear white, and if she did so, Cheng would return home.
 However, Cheng's second sister was too afraid and did not go to the meeting as scheduled.
 Cheng's family later received several phone calls from other people, but most of them were just prank calls or nuisance calls.